flab-yehyafarhat/Reading-Group/miscellaneous ML/README.md

-# nonspecific ML focused papers
+# Nonspecific ML focused papers

 # Neural Functional Transformers
 The recent success of neural networks as implicit representation of data has driven